โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Gwadar International Airport, identified by the IATA code GWD and ICAO code OPGD, is a state-of-the-art aviation facility that serves as a cornerstone of the China-Pakistan Economic Corridor (CPEC).
 The New Gwadar International Airport (NGIA), which officially commenced commercial operations in January 2025, stands as Pakistan's largest airport by area, encompassing over 4,300 acres in Gorandani.
 This massive infrastructure project, largely funded by Chinese grants, is designed to transform Gwadar into a global maritime and logistics hub, connecting the Arabian Sea with major trade routes across Central Asia and China.
-The airport features a modern and expansive passenger terminal designed to handle high volumes of both domestic and international travelers.
+The airport operates a modern and expansive passenger terminal designed to handle high volumes of both domestic and international travelers.
 Technical infrastructure at the site is world-class, anchored by a 3,658-meter runway capable of accommodating heavy wide-body aircraft such as the Boeing 747-8 and Airbus A380.
 Within the terminal, passengers have access to premium amenities including a luxury VIP lounge, high-efficiency customs and immigration zones, and advanced digital flight management systems.
 The facility also hosts a significant cargo complex equipped with specialized refrigeration for perishable goods, supporting the region's developing export industries.
 Flight operations at the new facility were inaugurated by Pakistan International Airlines (PIA), which maintains regular scheduled connections to Karachi.
 The airport is also expanding its international footprint with direct links to Muscat, Oman, and ongoing discussions to attract major carriers from the UAE and China.
 Ground transportation is well-developed, with the airport located approximately 14 kilometers north of the Gwadar city center and well-connected via the Makran Coastal Highway.
 As the city continues to develop as a strategic deep-sea port, the airport remains a vital component of the region's economic integration and its future as a premier international transit hub.

 ๐Ÿ”„ Connection Tips